 About selective landlord licensing

-- a significant and persistent problem caused by antisocial behaviour
+- a significant and persistent problem caused by anti-social behaviour

 - poor property conditions